jdittrich/userNeedResearchBook/text/allURBook.md

 If you work with peers on your analysis you have some advantages when using the analogue pen and paper approach: you can easily discuss your ideas with other and will get new ideas how to structure the data.
-You could as well invite your boss to take a look and be part of the team, at least for some time.
+You can as well invite your boss to take a look and be part of the team, at least for some time.
 This type of on-site, collaborative, analysis is best done analogue.
 It is easy to move notes around, and you can refer by pointing to data or just carry it over to someone and ask for an interpretation.
 Using digital tools it is not that easy and direct–